CultureJan 19, 20267 min read

 There’s a reason for that.

+English proficiency is extremely high.
+Not just “can communicate” English.
 Most Filipinos grow up with English as a second language in school.
 They watch American TV shows.
 They’re exposed to Western business culture constantly.

+This matters more than you think.
 When you hire someone from the Philippines, you’re not spending weeks explaining what “touch base” means or why a client wants something “ASAP.”

+Customer service is in their DNA.
 Filipinos are naturally warm and patient.
-If you need someone handling support tickets, talking to customers, or managing your inbox, this cultural trait is huge.
+If you need someone handling support tickets, talking to customers, or managing your inbox, this cultural trait is a real advantage.

 The talent pool is massive.
 Millions of Filipinos work remotely.
 You’re not scraping the bottom of the barrel looking for qualified people.